-FY 2024 NSGP applications will be scored by the SAA in coordination with its state, territory, and urban area partners, as applicable.
+NSGP-NSS applications will be scored by the SAA in coordination with its state, territory, and urban area partners, as applicable.
 The SAA will submit a prioritized list of IJs with all scores to FEMA.
-FEMA will not undergo a full scoring of each individual IJ like in previous years.
+FEMA will not undertake a full scoring of each individual IJ as in previous years.
 In the final scoring process, organizations that are at risk due to their ideology, beliefs, or mission are prioritized.
-Additionally, organizations that have never received NSGP funding and/or that are located in or demonstrate that they serve an disadvantaged community (based on the Climate and Economic Justice and Screening Tool) are also prioritized.
+Organizations facing a heightened threat resulting from the Israel-Hamas war will also be prioritized during the final scoring process.
+Additionally, organizations that are located in a disadvantaged community (based on the Climate and Economic Justice and Screening Tool) are prioritized.